 Invitations from renowned orchestras take him all over the world.
 He has made guest appearances with the Leipzig Gewandhaus Orchestra, the Los Angeles and Oslo Philharmonic Orchestras, the BBC Symphony Orchestra, the Bamberg Symphony Orchestra, the Orchester de Paris, the Vienna Symphony Orchestra, the Munich Philharmonic, the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Chamber Orchestra of Europe, the Tonhalle Orchestra Zurich, the Rotterdam Philharmonic Orchestra and the Seoul Philharmonic.
 His conducting partners have included Riccardo Chailly, Christoph von Dohnányi, Bernard Haitink, John Eliot Gardiner, Philippe Herreweghe, Paavo Järvi and Andris Nelsons.

 Since 2013, Christian Poltéra is Artistic Director of the Chamber Music Days in the mountain church of Büsingen.
-He is also a lecturer at the Lucerne University of Applied Sciences and Arts, and regularly gives masterclasses.
+He is also a professor at the Lucerne University of Applied Sciences and Arts, and regularly gives masterclasses.
+He plays an Antonio Casini cello built in 1675 and the legendary Mara cello of Antonio Stradivari from 1711.

-Season 2023/2024| Photo: Irene Zandel | Quote: Gramophone, November 2022
+Season 2024/2025| Photo: Irene Zandel | Quote: Gramophone, November 2022

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH